 Who pays the buyer Realtor® for their service and assistance?

-A buyer Realtor® earns commission from the homeowner/seller for bringing a buyer to purchase and if a portion of the commission isn’t put forward or available as compensation to the buyer Realtor® they probably won’t attempt to sell it.
-And, if over 99% of home buyers are working with a Realtor®, the choice not to offer compensation to Realtors® will reduce the number of potential buyers for your home by about 99%.
+A buyer Realtor® earns commission from the homeowner/seller for bringing a buyer to purchase and if a portion of the commission isn’t put forward or available as compensation to the buyer Realtor®, they probably will avoid it.
+And, if over 99% of home buyers are working with a Realtor®, the choice not to offer compensation to a buyer Realtor will substantially reduce the number of potential buyers.
 Smart home selling includes understanding how real estate transactions work.
-If you don’t fully undestand how a real estate transaction unfolds you will lose money.
+If you don’t fully understand how a real estate transaction works you might make mistakes.

-Studies show a very low success rate selling without a Realtor® and sale prices average 13% lower.
+Studies show a lower selling success rate without a Realtor® and sale prices average 13% lower.

-When you call one of the alternative sights for more information they might recommend offering compensation to a buyer Realtor® but their advertising generally leaves that out.
+When you call one of the alternative sites for more information they might recommend offering compensation to a buyer Realtor® but their advertising generally leaves that out.

 What is the best home selling value?

 With only a little research a homeowner will see that “alternative” companies offer very low value.
-Comparing the real estate “alternative” companies fees + buyer commission to an affordable commission Realtor® you’ll find the price can be the same.
-The advantages of selling with a low commission Realtor® is you only pay a commission when your home sells and the Realtor® adds security and takes a lot of stress off your shoulders.
+Comparing the companies charging a fee to an affordable commission Realtor® you’ll find the price is similar.
+The advantages of selling with an affordable Realtor are, you only pay a commission when your home sells and the Realtor® adds security, and experience and takes a lot of stress off your shoulders.